CedarLogic/azure-quickstart-templates/ethereum-consortium-blockchain-network/README.md

 Once you have an Ethereum account set up with some Ether, you can try deploying and interacting with smart contracts on your private blockchain.
 For this, we'll be using the Browser Solidity project, which integrates with Metamask and allows you to write smart contracts directly in your browser.
 Navigate [here](https://ethereum.github.io/browser-solidity/), and in the upper left click "New File".

-The sample code for this exercise can be found in the "sample-contracts.sol" file under the "scripts" directory of the GitHub repository.
+The sample code for this exercise can be found in the "sample-contracts.sol" file [here](scripts/sample-contracts.sol).
 Copy and paste this code into the editor, and on the right you should see the compiled bytecode of your contracts, as well as buttons to create the contract on the blockchain or attach to an existing contract:

 ![consortium network](images/contracts1.png)